 What will be the approximate starting date for each new academic year?

 The program starts the first week of October.
-An arrival in Paris between September 15 and October 1 will help to familiarize yourself with the city, the housing and the university, as well as to prepare all the necessary paperwork.
-The exact arrival date may vary from student to student and will depend on the status of his/her visa application (if you are not from the European Community.
+Arriving in Paris between September 15 and October 1 will help to familiarize yourself with the city, the housing and the university, as well as to prepare all the necessary paperwork.
+The exact arrival date may vary from student to student and will depend on the status of his/her visa application (if you are not from the European Community).

 What is the expected duration of the program, from beginning to the defense of the Ph.D.?

 Students are expected to finish their Ph.D. in three years.
 Sometimes extensions may be granted when required and justified and are subject to approval from the doctoral school.
-Extensions will only be given if external funding is available.
-The program provides funding for three years.
+Extensions will only be given by universities if external funding is available.
+The PPU program only provides funding for three years.

 Can you summarize the practical and academic offerings of this Ph.D. program?